This page includes our list of virtual team building ideas for remote teams, plus general information about team building online.

 - HubSpot found that a whopping 69% of employees said they’d work harder if they felt more appreciation from management.

 There are dozens of statistics and studies out there that show similar numbers; the bottom line is the same: employees aren’t feeling the love from their companies.
+Which is why smart companies are investing in digital team building.
+By the way, team building is also one of the ways you can cultivate innovation in remote teams.

 Why is this important?
 Here are the top five reasons why employee engagement matters: